 Spend the morning outside of Sakaka, with a trip to Al Rajajil, Saudi’s very own ‘stone-henge’.
 These towering sandstone columns are the site of an ancient burial ground with fascinating traditions dating back to the 6th century BC.

 Move on to the 1st century AD and explore the impressive Marid Castle.
 This military fortress sits above the ancient city of Dumah Al Jandal, 620m above sea level, a position that allowed it to remain unbreachable for centuries.
-A thousand steps take you to its highest point for more panoramic views over Al Jouf.
+Get to its highest point for more panoramic views over Al Jouf.

 Overnight in Tabuk.